 - culture (n.)

-- mid-15c., "the tilling of land," from Middle French culture and directly from Latin cultura "a cultivating, agriculture," figuratively "care, culture, an honoring," from past participle stem of colere "tend, guard, cultivate, till" (see cult).
+- mid-15c., "the tilling of land," from Middle French culture and directly from Latin cultura "a cultivating, agriculture," figuratively "care, culture, an honoring," from past participle stem of colere "tend, guard, cultivate, till" (see colony).
 The figurative sense of "cultivation through education" is first attested c.1500.
 Meaning "the intellectual side of civilization" is from 1805; that of "collective customs and achievements of a people" is from 1867.